 5 tips to stay secure online

-In support of National Cybersecurity Awareness Month, here are five quick tips to ensuring we all stay safe.
+In support of National Cybersecurity Awareness Month, here are five quick tips to ensure we all stay safe.

-- Avoid using free Wi-Fi.
-Use a personal hotspot, which is much more secure, and be sure to disable mobile Wi-Fi and Bluebooth when not in use to prevent connecting to unknown networks or peer-to-peer devices.
+Avoid using free Wi-Fi.
+Use a personal hotspot, which is much more secure, and be sure to disable mobile Wi-Fi and Bluetooth when not in use to prevent connecting to unknown networks or peer-to-peer devices.
 If you do need to use a public network, always use a VPN.